 It is our expectation that you maintain your current level of academic performance.
 In addition, the University requires you to update the Office of Undergraduate Admissions, should you have disciplinary or criminal action taken against you between the time you submitted your application and the start of classes.
 If this is the case, please email ApplyMaryland@umd.edu with the subject line "Disciplinary Update".
 Any significant changes in either of the above could result in the reassessment of your admission decision.

 You have likely landed on this page from your admission letter.
 Be sure to keep your letter handy.
 It includes important information about your semester of admission, major, advising college, resident status and University ID (UID).
-If you have not yet seen your letter, log in to your Terps Application Portal account and select the View Your Decision Letter button.
+If you have not yet seen your letter, log in to the Terps Application Portal and select the View Your Decision Letter button.

 If you have confirmed your enrollment at UMD, be sure to check out the Enrolled Students page.